Elizabeth Tipton

 Current Research

 The Generalizer.
 In a previous grant from the Spencer Foundation, Tipton developed The Generalizer, a free webtool for developing sampling and recruitment plans for randomized trials in K-12 education and for assessing the generalizability of results of a study to different policy relevant populations.
-In a recent research study funded by the Institute of Education Sciences (IES), Tipton and Jessaca Spybrook of Western Michigan University are updating The Generalizer to include modules on power-analysis, thus creating a one-stop-shop for designing randomized trials in education.
-At the same time, in another research study funded by IES, Tipton and Michael Weiss of MDRC are extending The Generalizer to include data on postsecondary schools.
-Tipton is also working on the development of an R package (‘generalize’) that replicates The Generalizer with user-specified data, thus extending its use beyond education research.
+In a recent research study funded by the Institute of Education Sciences (IES), Tipton and Jessaca Spybrook of Western Michigan University updated The Generalizer to include modules on power-analysis, thus creating a one-stop-shop for designing randomized trials in education.
+At the same time, in another research study funded by IES, Tipton and Michael Weiss of MDRC extended The Generalizer to include data on postsecondary schools.
+Tipton and her students have also developed an R package (‘generalizeR’) that replicates The Generalizer with user-specified data, thus extending its use beyond education research.

 Meta-Analysis.
 With former IPR graduate research assistant James Pustejovsky (now at the University of Wisconsin–Madison), Tipton is continuing the development of small-sample methods for improved hypothesis testing using Cluster Robust Variance Estimation (CRVE).
 CRVE is used when there are multiple effect sizes per study in a meta-analysis, and these recent innovations include new working models for implementation.
 Additionally, Tipton is co-teaching a one-week workshop on advanced meta-analysis methods (MATI) that is funded by IES, as well as a one-week workshop on introductory meta-analysis methods (MMARI), supported by the National Science Foundation.